 12/20/4 Transfers may occur among covered employees in the same agency.
 Transfers between covered employees in different agencies may occur with the affected agencies approval.
-Covered employees for purposes of this provision means any classified state employee having access to a Catastrophic Leave Program, excluding employees in positions under s.230.08(cm), (d), and (k), Wis.
-Stats., unless approved or authorized by the UW Board of Regents, unclassified employees of the State of Wisconsin Investment Board and elected officials..
+Covered employees for purposes of this provision means any person who receives remuneration for services rendered to the state under an employee-employee relationship, except employees of the University of Wisconsin, unclassified employees of the State of Wisconsin Investment Board, elected officials and limited term employees. any classified state employee having access to a Catastrophic Leave Program, excluding employees in positions under s.230.08(cm), (d), and (k), Wis.
+Stats., unless approved or authorized by the UW Board of Regents, unclassified employees of the State of Wisconsin Investment Board and elected officials...